 Very few companies are completely non-modular.
-Seeking building blocks that are reused and transversally shared across multiple products is a common activity in most businesses to gain scale and efficiency in product development, supply chain, and after market operations.
+Seeking building blocks that are reused and transversally shared across multiple products is a common activity in most businesses to gain scale and efficiency in product development, supply chain, aftermarket operations, and reduce the cost of complexity through the value chain.

 However, surprisingly few companies have a systematic and conscious approach.
 They assume that, despite the ad-hoc approach, they are where they should be.